TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 Relative links only include the file path to the other page, *relative* to the page you are creating the link on.
 This is quite abstract, let's see this in action using an example.

-Within the `odin-links-and-images` folder, create another HTML file named `about.html` and paste the following code into it:
+Within the `odin-links-and-images` directory, create another HTML file named `about.html` and paste the following code into it:

 ~~~html
 <!DOCTYPE html>